Salesforce Experience Cloud Authentication

 You'll need a FormAssembly Team plan or above, and have a Salesforce Customer or Partner Portal set up.
 Additionally, you will need to install the most recent version of the FormAssembly App for AppExchange (see details below for this process).

-1. Select Processing Options for the form you'll be working with.
+1. Access Processing options for the form you'll be working with.

-2. In the Allows Responses From: section, choose Salesforce Community Users.
+2. In the Allows Responses From dropdown, select Salesforce Experience Cloud Users.

-If you do not know your portal address, you can access the administration page for your community from Salesforce by going to: setup → customize → communities → all communities.
-From there, you will see the URL listed next to the Community you are planning on working with.
+If you do not know your Portal Login URL, you can access the administration page for your Experience Cloud Site by going to Setup → Feature Settings → Digital Experiences → All Sites.
+From there, copy the URL displayed next to the Salesforce Experience Cloud Site.

-If you do not know your organization ID, you can access it by going to: setup → company profile → company information.
+If you do not know your Organization ID, you can access it by going to Setup → Company Settings → Company Information.

-Note: If you are having issues with your portal login URL, then you should copy the URL, paste it into an incognito browser window, load the page, and then copy the new URL that appears at the top of the browser window and use that for your portal address.
+Note: If you are having issues with your Portal Login URL, copy and paste the URL into an incognito browser window, load the page, copy the updated URL from the address bar, and use that as your Portal Login URL.

 Step 2.
 FormAssembly Lightning Component

-To add your form into your Salesforce Community, you will need to make sure you have installed the most recent version of FormAssembly for AppExchange so that you can use our Lightning Component
+To add your form to your Salesforce Experience Cloud Site, you will need to make sure you have installed the most recent version of FormAssembly for AppExchange so that you can use our Lightning Component

-Once you have installed the most recent version, you can add a FormAssembly component to your Community page.
+Once you have installed the most recent version, you can add the Lightning Component to your Experience Cloud Site.

-You will need to use the Form ID and Secret Token provided under step 2 in order to embed the form onto your community page.
+Use the Form ID and Secret Token provided under step 2 to embed the form onto your Experience Cloud Page.
 More details can be found here.

-Please note, your form will only be available from the community page where your form is embedded.
-If a respondent attempts to access the form through a FormAssembly link, it will require authentication, but it will not redirect the respondent back to the form after authentication is completed.
+Please note that your form will only be available from the Experience Cloud Site where your form is embedded.
+If a respondent attempts to access the form through a FormAssembly link, it will require authentication but will not redirect the respondent back to the form after authentication is completed.

 Note: